-Need a quick way to find the location of primers within a gene or the expected size of the resultant PCR product?
-In this tip we show you how to get this information using BLAST.
+Need a quick way to find primers within a gene or the expected size of the resultant PCR product?
+Here we show you how to get this information using NCBI's BLAST.

-NCBI’s BLAST is an incredibly powerful tool that efficiently queries the massive Genbank database.
-However, due to the heuristic nature of BLAST and removal of low complexity data, queries for short sequences like primers often return incomplete data.
-The following tips will improve these results:
+NCBI’s BLAST (Basic Local Alignment Search Tool) is an incredibly powerful tool that efficiently queries the massive Genbank® database.
+However, due to the heuristic nature of NCBI BLAST and removal of low complexity data, queries for short sequences like primers often return incomplete data.

 - Before submitting, narrow the search by selecting the species, if known; otherwise, choose Nucleotide Collection (nr/nt).
 If you’re looking for RT-PCR primers, select the reference mRNA sequences (refseq_mRNA) database.